 A reviewer wrote: "In the end we bought this because reviewers said it was quiet (TRUE), because it has a narrow footprint (SAVES SPACE), and has no whirring blades (PET SAFE).
 It has been running almost constantly for two months.
 Great product.
 And, worth the price."

 3. The Best Pedestal Fan: Lasko Space-Saving Fan

 Most pedestal fans have a fairly large footprint.
 But this adjustable pedestal fan is slim enough to not take up a lot of floor space in medium to large rooms.
 Its height can be adjusted from 41 inches to 52 inches, and it has an optional oscillation function, a remote control, and sleep mode with auto shut-off.
 With three speed settings and the ability to direct wind flow up or down, this is the perfect fan to suit the cooling needs of more than one person in your home.
 And it's also got a leg up on other pedestal fans: it has a built-in carry handle and weighs 13 pounds — making it a sturdy, but still portable option.

-It's important to note that a couple of Amazon reviewers complained this fan stopped working after a few months; That being said, the majority gave it a five-star rating.
-Since it comes highly recommended from many other research-based websites and has a one-year warranty, it's probably still worth trying out for yourself!
+It's important to note that a couple of Amazon reviewers complained this fan stopped working after a few months; That being said, the majority gave it a five-star rating, and since it comes backed by a five-year warranty, it's probably still worth trying out for yourself.